enginebai/Algorithms/topics/graph.md

 }
 ```

-We also can discover all vertices and construct depth-first search tree (forest), we use the similar color scheme (to BFS) and provides some timestapms while searching.
+We also can discover all vertices (fully depth-first search) and construct depth-first search tree (forest), we use the similar color scheme (to BFS) and provides some timestapms while searching.
 Each vertices has two timestampes: *discover* (first discovered, and grayed) and *finish* (finishing examining its adjaceny list and blacken)

 The color sheme is slightly different with BFS:
 * White: Not visit yet.